mspnp/spark-monitoring/README.md

     dbfs cp src/scripts/spark-monitoring.sh dbfs:/databricks/spark-monitoring/spark-monitoring.sh
     ```

-1. Use the Azure Databricks CLI to copy all of the jar files from the **src/target** folder to the directory created in step 3:
+1. Use the Azure Databricks CLI to copy the jar file from the **target/** folder to the directory created in step 3:

     ```bash
-    dbfs cp --overwrite --recursive src/target/ dbfs:/databricks/spark-monitoring/
+    dbfs cp --overwrite target/spark-monitoring_1.0.0.jar dbfs:/databricks/spark-monitoring/
     ```

 ### Create and configure the Azure Databricks cluster